HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/dx_performance_medium_cfg.md

 The initial sets of tests were run on an AWS-distributed Kubernetes setup with one master and three worker nodes.
 Concurrent user loads of 1000, 2500, 4000, and 5000 users were successful, as measured by a low error rate (< 0.0001%) and satisfactory response times.
 At 8000 users, this was no longer the case as the response times increased dramatically and the error rates went up as well.

 The tests then moved to a setup with four worker nodes and 10000 concurrent users.
 The error rates were low (<0.0001%) and response times were satisfactory.
 At this point, alterations were made to the number of pods, CPU, and memory of each of the following containers: HAProxy, Core, RingAPI, digitalAssetManagement, persistenceNode and persistenceConnectionPool.
-The alterations to these containers aimed to determine which factors were significantly beneficial
+The alterations to these containers aimed to determine which factors were significantly beneficial.

 For the HAProxy container, increasing the CPU dramatically increased throughput.
 When the number of HAProxy pods was increased, the throughput decreased.